nfonrose/oliverjash.me/source/_posts/2012-08-14-theming-with-css-preprocessors.md

       color: $primary-colour;
     }

+## Body Rulesets

-I can theme the website by using a `body` class to specify the active theme.
+Now if I want to swap out the colours for those objects easily, I can substitute a `body` class to specify the active theme:

     /*body*/.default {
       $primary-colour: blue;